Prajjwal/prajjwal.github.io/_posts/2017-01-10-list-privacy-measures.md

 to tweaking Firefox settings for maximum privacy.
 I don't personally have all of this disabled, notably WebGL.

+Disable WebRTC by setting `media.peerconnection.enabled` to false.
+Don't do it if you use communication apps that use WebRTC.

 ## File Sharing / Backup